Pushing an App

 For more information, see the Ignore Unnecessary Files When Pushing section of the Considerations for Designing and Running an App in the Cloud topic.

 cf push to run custom initialization tasks for an app.

 These tasks run after TAS for VMs loads the app droplet but before it launches the app itself to let the initialization script access the app language runtime environment.
 For example, your script can map values from

 $VCAP_SERVICES into other environment variables or a config file that the app uses.

 - Java: Initialization scripts for the Java buildpack require additional configuration.
 For more information, see How to Modify the Application Container Environment prior to Application Execution in the Knowledge Base.

-PHP: PAS does not support initialization scripts for the PHP buildpack versions prior to v4.3.18.
+PHP: TAS for VMs does not support initialization scripts for the PHP buildpack versions prior to v4.3.18.
 If you use one of these buildpack versions, your app hosts the

 .profilescript’s contents.
 This means that any app staged using the affected buildpack versions can leak credentials placed in the